fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 $ npm install fusionmaps
 ```

-Once the fusionmaps package is innstalled you will find all the map definition files in `fusionmaps/maps/es`.
+Once the fusionmaps package is installed you will find all the map definition files in `fusionmaps/maps/es` folder.

-The `fusionmaps` package has dependency on the `fusioncharts` package.
-Therefore, to use fusionmaps, it is necessary to first include fusioncharts in your project.
+The `fusionmaps` package is dependent on the `fusioncharts` package.
+Therefore, to use fusionmaps, it is necessary to first include fusioncharts in your project and map renderer as shown below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>